 Some additional perks of an HSA is that beginning the year you turn 55, you can contribute an additional $1,000 over the annual limit each year.
 It’s considered a “catch up” contribution.
 Plus, after age 65, money used for non-qualified expenses is taxed as if were ordinary income, without any tax penalty – same as money withdrawn from a retirement account.
 If you use the HSA for non-qualified expenses before age 65, there is a penalty plus the tax.

 In 2020, the HSA annual contribution limit for those with single coverage is $3,550; for those with family coverage, the maximum is $7,100.
+The annual limits have increased for 2021.
 Depending on the company’s benefit plan, some employers contribute to their employees’ HSAs, and there may be financial perks associated with wellness incentives.

 What is a 401k?